todearaujo/custom-rawcharts-template/docs/add-a-new-chart.md

 To test your work in the RAWGraphs app interface, you need to [clone and install dependecies for the RAWGraphs-app repo](https://github.com/rawgraphs/rawgraphs-app#instructions-mac-os).

-In terminal, browse the folder containging `rawgraphs-charts` and create a build with the command:
+Open a Terminal and browse the folder containging `rawgraphs-charts` and create a build with the command:

 ```shell
 npm run build